How do we help customers handle the steps between browsing and buying?

 It was less common to see an option to add to a list or wish list from the cart (Madewell, marcjacobs.com do).
 Apple and Barneys require shoppers to go to the product page from the favorites list to add to bag because it’s not possible to add an item from the list directly.
 This seems like a lost opportunity to get a shopper to the shopping bag quicker.
 Similarly, Gap allows shoppers to favorite from product and category pages, and search results, but not the cart.

 Except for Amazon, Farfetch and Asos, the ability to go from one pre-cart list to another, no matter where shoppers initially saved an item, is uncommon.
 It's not a two-way street.

 Sephora and Target show how many other shoppers also favorited/saved an item.
 Target has the most consistent "other shoppers also liked" number across their registries and favorites lists.
 Target is transparent about likes feeding into shopper's recommendations.

 What I learned

-A content audit helps uncover different approaches used to meet shoppers' goals to save an item pre cart.
+A content audit helps uncover different approaches used to meet shoppers' goals to save an item pre-cart.
 It also tells us there isn't a standard pattern for this behavior.
-Overall, my hypothesis is that there are too many options for this single, relatively simple user need to store items for evaluation and consideration before committing to buying.
-This choice may erode shopper confidence, and since the best predictor of when someone is going to decide is how confident they are they've made the best decision, too many buckets to choose from is a risk.
+Overall, there appear to be too many options for this single, relatively simple user need to store items for evaluation and consideration before committing to buy.
+There's a risk of eroding customer confidence when there are too many, non-standard pre-cart states.